If you continue to use our website, we will assume you agree to receive cookies from us.

 Robert joined the Board as a non-Executive Director in June 2003 and became Chairman in January 2005.
 He is also: Chairman of the Weir Group plc; a non-Executive Director of Standard Bank Group Ltd; Chairman of Glasgow 2014 Ltd, the organising committee for the Commonwealth Games; and Chancellor of the University of the West of Scotland.
 Robert is Chairman of the Nomination Committee and a member of the Remuneration Committee.

 Alistair became Chief Executive of SSE on 1 July 2013.
 He has a degree in Natural Sciences and is a qualified Chartered Accountant.
 He has worked in the energy industry since 1997, when he joined Southern Electric.
 He was appointed to the Board of SSE as Energy Supply Director in 2002 and was appointed Deputy Chief Executive in 2012.
-As Chief Executive, he leads the Management Board and the rest of the SSE team in the day-to-day running and operations of SSE and is responsible for implementing the strategy and policy set by the Board.
+As Chief Executive, he leads the Executive Committee and the rest of the SSE team in the day-to-day running and operations of SSE and is responsible for implementing the strategy and policy set by the Board.

 Gregor was appointed Finance Director in 2002, having previously been Group Treasurer and Tax Manager.
 He has worked in the energy industry since 1990, when he joined Scottish Hydro Electric.
 He has Board-level responsibility for Energy Portfolio Management, Finance, Group Services (including Human Resources and IT) and Regulation and Legal Services.
 He is Chairman of Scotia Gas Networks Ltd, in which SSE has a 50% stake, and is a non-Executive Director of Stagecoach Group plc.